tldr-pages/tldr/pages/common/nodemon.md

 # nodemon

-> Automatically restart node application when watched files are changed.
+> Watch files and automatically restart a node application when changes are detected.
 > More information: <https://nodemon.io>.

-- Watch a specific file for reloads:
+- Execute the specified file and watch a specific file for changes:

-`nodemon --inspect filename.js`
+`nodemon --inspect {{path/to/file.js}}`

 - Manually restart nodemon (note nodemon must already be active for this to work):